Houston Public Intoxication Defense Attorneys

 Resolving Your Case with a Team Approach

 Have you been arrested for public intoxication?
-An arrest of this type can be extremely frustrating and confusing.
+An arrest of this type can be extremely frustrating and confusing, even if you weren't drinking and driving.
 It is often charged erroneously.
 If you find yourself in this situation, we recommend that you contact one of our Houston public intoxication defense lawyers at Johnson, Johnson & Baer, P.C. as soon as possible so that we can provide the guidance you need.

 Call (713) 422-2270 for legal help today.